egenn/rtemis/README.md

 **_rtemis_** Machine Learning and Visualization
 ===============================================
 A platform for advanced Machine Learning research and applications.
-The goal of rtemis is to make data science as efficient and as painless as possible.
+The goal of rtemis is to make data science as efficient as possible with no compromise on flexibility.

 <div style="text-align:center">
 <a href="https://rtemis.netlify.com">